 As a small business owner myself, I know business isn’t always booming.
 Financial fluctuation happens, and if you are not prepared for those moments, you could end up in mess, settling for less than your hopes and dreams.

 Knowing where your money comes from is essential.
 Trust me.
 I understand there will be times when invoices will go unpaid.
 However, you must have an idea of exactly how much you are bringing in on a monthly basis.
 Build a Profit & Loss (P&L) statement and look at your sales often.
+It doesn’t have to be extremely complicated like a larger company.
+You can use an app on your phone like Freshbooks.
 I even have some clients go as far as categorizing their various income sources.
 When you have numbers for six months, determine your company’s average monthly income.
 No matter how much deviation there is in numbers, YOU CAN FIND AN AVERAGE and start there.

-Every business, and home, for that matter, has set predictable expenses.
+Every business, and home, for that matter, has a certain set of predictable expenses.
 These expenses will come due monthly whether your business brings in any money or not.
 Perhaps you rent or lease a building.
-You likely pay an insurance premium on a set schedule.
-Your payroll expenses quite possibly fall into this category.
+You likely pay an insurance premium monthly, quarterly, or annually.
+Your payroll expenses quite possibly fall into this category (and don’t forget the potential overtime pay for your employees).
 The point is, know these numbers.
 This will be the easiest task when creating your budget.

-Next, begin to calculate variable expenses, which are typically tied to the production output of your company.
-This could be merchant services fees if you take credit cards as a form of payment.
+Next, begin to calculate variable expenses.
+Those are typically tied to the production output of your company.
+These could be merchant services fees if you take credit cards as a form of payment.
 You know you will incur the charges; however, you don’t always know the amount.
 By overestimating variable expenses, you allow yourself some wiggle room during your lean times, thereby keeping your budget on track.

 Pay attention to the cycle of your company’s revenue.
 For example, my first business was a landscaping business.
-During the Spring and Fall, our nursery division sold a vast amount of plants.
+During the spring and fall, our nursery division sold the majority of the year’s plants.
 The other months had sales, just not on the same scale.

 Arthur Schopenhauer once said, “Ordinary people think merely of spending time, great people think of using it.”
 It’s an excellent lesson when it comes to business budgeting.
 Time matters in every area of your life.
-For example, if you underestimate the time spent on a project, you can accrue extra expenses in the form of materials, people, etc. Whenever you budget, make room for time – time for the project, time for the payment – time!
+For example, if you underestimate the time spent on a project, you can accrue extra expenses in the form of materials, people, etc. Whenever you create a budget, make room for time—time for the project, time for the payment—time!
 You will miss some deadlines!
 However, if you have budgeted, these overages won’t hurt nearly as bad.
 It is essential to factor time into the equation of budgeting for a business.

 Budgets change and when they do, you need to make adjustments.
 Create two budgets for your business.
 One is an annual budget.
 Project out your entire year of expenses.
 Then, plan how each of those expenses should be allocated monthly.
 Once you have your budget in place, look over it monthly to keep on track.

-The idea behind a business budget is to have revenue coming in to support your business all year long so that you never need to give up on your hopes and dreams and get a “real job”.
+The idea behind a business budget is to have revenue coming in to support your business all year long so that you never need to give up on your hopes and dreams and get a “real job” like my friend was considering doing.
 Make sure you are meeting your immediate needs as well as working on the long-term growth of your new business.
 If you need help creating a budget, let’s get together and build one.
-We’d be happy to get your business on a financially simple path.
+We’d be happy to get your business on a Financially Simple path.